atul1503/Knowledge/kubernetes-faqs.md

 ## How does kubernetes know of any change?

 **Ans** It detects change only when the configuration files that we `apply` with kubectl have some change from the configuration when the last `apply` ran successfully.

+## How to refer to my k8s cluster when I run kubernetes cli tools like `kubectl`?

+**Ans** To do this:
+1. First install `kubectl` using either `brew` or from `curl`.
+2. Move kubeconfig yaml file to your `$HOME/.kube/config` folder.
+Or you can export `KUBECONFIG` env variable with the path of your kubeconfig yaml file.